Kathryn Forbes Neugent

 Look What The Cat Brought In

-Current board member of local cat rescue shelter
+Board member of cat rescue shelter in Colorado; 2014 – Present

 Wellesley College ASTRO Club